Sewer & Drain Division

 The Sewer and Drain Division provides emergency and routine maintenance to the sewer collection system and the drainage system.
 A permit is required for all sewer disconnection and connections to the Town’s sewer system.
 An excavation permit is required for any excavation within the Town’s Right-of-Way.
 See our Applications and Permits page for more information.

 Our stormwater systems play an important part in draining our roadways and preventing flooding.
 Many of these drains discharge to wetlands, creeks, and basins designed to help improve water quality and prevent flooding.
 It is important that these drains, pipes, basins and natural waters do not become clogged with debris and objects that are not disposed of properly.

-The Storm Water Video below (this may take a while to load as it is approximately 30 minutes long) describes storm water runoff and how it can pollute our waters and how we can make simple changes to reduce this problem.
-Also check out our Storm Water Page which can be found at the bottom of this page.
+The Stormwater Video (this may take a while to load as it is approximately 30 minutes long) describes stormwater runoff and how it can pollute our waters and how we can make simple changes to reduce this problem.
+Also, check out our Stormwater Page which can be found at the bottom of this page.